Industrial Chain

 How Often Should I Lubricate My Bakery Oven Chain?

-In an industrial or wholesale bakery, the oven is one of the most important pieces of equipment in the facility.
+In an industrial or wholesale bakery, the oven is one of the most important pieces of equipment.
 It must run smoothly, efficiently, and consistently to ensure high-quality baked goods.
-One key factor in maintaining your oven’s performance is proper lubrication.
+Proper lubrication is a key factor in maintaining your oven’s performance.
 In this article, we discuss how often an industrial bakery maintenance department should lubricate a bakery oven chain system, and why it is so important.

-Proper lubrication techniques help prevent the build-up of chain contaminants such as sludge, dirt, dust, and food particles.
-Lubrication is necessary to reduce friction, and keep moving parts of our oven operating smoothly and without excess wear and tear.
+Proper lubrication techniques help prevent the buildup of chain contaminants such as sludge, dirt, dust, and food particles.
 Without proper lubrication, friction between moving parts can cause damage, leading to downtime with lost production, lost revenue, and costly repairs.

 So, how often should you be lubricating your industrial bakery oven?

-The answer is that it depends on a variety of factors.
+The answer depends on a variety of factors.
 Do oven chains need to be lubricated?
 Yes!
-Whereas each oven has different operating characteristics, there is no go-to rule of thumb for oven chain lubrication frequencies that can be used for all oven applications.
+Whereas each oven has different operating characteristics, there is no go-to rule of thumb for oven chain lubrication frequencies that can apply to all oven applications.
 However, properly lubricated chains last longer and reduce amperage draw.
 Thus, to extend chain life, it is important to keep chains protected.

 Top 5 Factors Affecting Oven Chain Lubrication Frequencies